gravitational/teleport/rfd/0178-github-proxy.md

 make a clone.
 Before cloning, the GitHub organization is parsed from the `<git-url>`, and a GitHub proxy server with its logins is retrieved matching the GitHub organization.
-If more than one GitHub logins are available, users can expliclitly specify one using `--username` when running `tsh git clone`.
+If more than one GitHub logins are available, users can explicitly specify one using `--username` when running `tsh git clone`.

 `tsh git config` checks Teleport-related configurations in the current Git dir by running `git config --local --default "" --get core.sshCommand`.